stkterry/KDict/README.md

 ***

 #### ***:arrayof***
-Your *struct* contains an array of any length but contain only one datatype.
+Your *struct* contains an array of any length but contains only one datatype.

 * ***structs*** - Again some of Ruby's built-in types plus Bool: **Numeric, Float, Integer, Bool, String, Symbol**
 * Multi-dimensional arrays will be treated as flattened and all values will still